Studying mathematics and statistics can take you into any industry, or lead to further study to deepen your knowledge and skills.

 - Master of Science (Mathematics and Statistics) Scholarship: If you achieve an average mark of 75% of greater while studying full-time and are not the recipient of a "National Scholarship" or another scholarship valued over $4000 in that year, you will receive a scholarship installment of $2000 (total maximum scholarship is $6000 over the course of your degree).

-- Lei Xing PhD Scholarship in Mathematics and Statistics provides additional financial support for PhD candidates who are recipients of an Australian Postgraduate Award, Melbourne Research Scholarship or Melbourne International Research Scholarship.
+- Xing Lei PhD Scholarship in Mathematics and Statistics provides additional financial support for commencing PhD candidates who are recipients of an Australian Postgraduate Award, Melbourne Research Scholarship or Melbourne International Research Scholarship and are working on a project which combines advances in a theoretical area in mathematics (including probability and statistics) with their applications in other fields including, but not limited to, biology, information technology, engineering and medicine.

 Careers in maths and statistics